The universe trends toward disorder. Something pushes back. We call it knowledge, and we have no theory of how it works.

 The tool unlike any other

-One decree, three scripts, two millennia of silence — until language made a lost civilization legible again.
-(Wikimedia Commons)
+One decree, three scripts, two millennia of silence, until language made a lost civilization legible again. (source)

 Language stood apart from every other tool.
 It was the tool that made all other tools transmissible.

 A hand axe can be copied by watching.
 But the reason it works, the knowledge of fracture mechanics, grain direction, and striking angles, could only travel across persons, generations, and continents through language.
-Terrence Deacon, in The Symbolic Species, argued that language didn’t merely let humans communicate more efficiently; it restructured the human brain itself, creating a cognitive architecture optimized for symbolic reference, the ability to let one thing stand for another.
-Michael Tomasello’s research on shared intentionality showed that what makes human culture cumulative, what allows each generation to build on the last rather than starting from scratch, is the capacity to share attention, intentions, and knowledge through symbolic communication.
+Michael Tomasello’s research on shared intentionality showed that what makes human culture cumulative, what lets each generation build on the last rather than starting from scratch, is precisely this capacity to share attention, intentions, and knowledge through symbolic communication.

 Language, in short, was what made knowledge portable.
 It could move from mind to mind, survive the death of its originator, and accumulate across centuries.
 Writing extended this further.
 Printing further still.
 Each step in the history of language technology was a step in the externalization of memory, pushing what was once locked inside individual brains into artifacts that could be copied, distributed, criticized, and improved.